ethereum/consensus-specs/specs/phase1/beacon-chain.md

     # Slot and shard that this header is intended for
     slot: Slot
     shard: Shard
-    # Kate commitment to the data
+    # KZG10 commitment to the data
     commitment: BLSCommitment
     # hash_tree_root of the ShardHeader (stored so that attestations
     # can be checked against it)